Today, someone asked me if I remembered my airplane crash.

-I hope I never forget my accident even down to the smallest details.
+I hope I always remember my accident, even down to the smallest details.

 I long for my little life before everything came crashing down,

-but those details are what creates gratitude in my heart.
+but those details create gratitude in my heart.

 It's like I'm pinching myself to be sure this reality is actually mine.